leejun9503/shim-review/README.md

 *******************************************************************************
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 *******************************************************************************
-Navix is a linux operating system base on RHEL and compatible with other RHEL-like Linux.
+Navix is a linux operating system based on RHEL and compatible with other RHEL-like Linux.
 We developed Navix to use on our environment, but we are going to release Navix public in 2024.

 *******************************************************************************